PowerAI-Labs/LocalRAG/backend/README.md

-# Enhanced RAG Application - Backend
+# Local Enhanced RAG Application - Backend

 This repository contains the backend for an Enhanced Retrieval-Augmented Generation (RAG) application that supports multiple document types and advanced search capabilities.